Prince-sakariya/Prince-Sakariya/README.md

 ### 🌱 I'm currently learning
 - Advanced machine learning techniques
-- Cloud integration for IoT systems
-- Industry 4.0 concepts and implementation
+- Deep Reinforcement learning for social navigation of robots.

 ### 📫 How to reach me
-- LinkedIn: [www.linkedin.com/in/prince-sakariya]

 Feel free to explore my repositories and don't hesitate to reach out for collaborations or discussions on automation, IoT, or mechatronics projects!